rfangit/minima-volume-project/README.md

 * Raw perturbation sweeps
 * Full datasets

-However, it includes the **final volume measurement results** used for the figures in the paper.
+However, it includes **volume results** used for the figures in the paper, letting you recreate the plots.
 If you wish to regenerate full experimental results, you will need to rerun the training and perturbation pipelines.

 ---